18 Random Variables

 Now, we can use Definition 18.1 to derive the PDF from the CDF.

-We see that at a rate of \(\lambda = \mean\) clicks per minute, the first click is most likely to happen soon after the Geiger counter is turned on, but there is a small (but non-zero) probability that we could be waiting for a while.
+We see that at a rate of \(\lambda = \mean\) clicks per minute, the first click is most likely to happen soon after the Geiger counter is turned on, but there is a small (but non-zero) probability that we could be waiting for a long time.

-We have seen several examples (Example 18.5, Example 18.9) where we determined the PDF by taking the derivative of the CDF.
+We have seen several examples (Example 18.3, Example 18.7) where we determined the PDF by taking the derivative of the CDF.
 What if we wanted go in the other direction?
-If you guessed that we integrate, you would be correct!
+We integrate!

 Proposition 18.2 (PDF to CDF) To go from the PDF \(f(x)\) to the CDF \(F(x)\), we integrate: \[ F(x) = \int_{-\infty}^x f(t)\,dt. \]